Brendan-Ho/ML-GEO24-WendyHo/README.md

-# Earth Science Repository
+# ML-GEO24-WendyHo Repository

-Welcome to the Earth Science Repository!
+Welcome to the ML-GEO24-WendyHo Repository!
 This project includes various resources and notebooks related to Earth Science topics.

 ## Installation